Optus Mobile Plans Review: the all-rounder

 Best Optus SIM Only Plan

 There’s a lot to like about this Optus plan.
-Firstly, the basics are covered with a big 80GB of data for $50 per month.
-This alone is enough to recommend this plan; very few plans offer anywhere near this much data for $50.
+Firstly, the basics are covered with a big 80GB of data for $59 per month.
+This alone is enough to recommend this plan; very few plans offer anywhere near this much data at this price.

 The only drawback is that you need to sign a 12-month contract, though we don’t see this as a major obstacle.
 Most of us are conditioned to two year phone plans, so a year long commitment is doable, especially when you get so much in return.